San Pedro Island (Chile): History

-The Chiloé Archipelago was first inhabited by two main groups of people: the Chonos and the tribe of the "Huilliches."
+The Chiloé Archipelago was first inhabited by two main groups of people: the Chonos and the tribe of the "Huilliches".
 The Chonos were nomadic people from the South that spoke their own tongue.
-They were known to be fishermen and have great sailing skills.
+The Chonos were known to be fishermen and have great sailing skills.
 The Huilliches were Pacific people and known for their farming skills.
 They were said to have resembled the Mapuche, a people indigenous to Chile, and the two would form alliances.

-Christen Christensen (a shipowner) was one of the most important Norwegian shipping and whaling businessmen at the start of the 20th century.
+Christen Christensen, a shipowner, was one of the most important Norwegian shipping and whaling businessmen at the start of the 20th century.
 He was very interested in developing whaling activities from land stations along the coast of South America.
 In 1909, after some investigation by his son August Christensen and his crew, a Norwegian company known in the native language as "Sociedad Ballenera del Pacifico" (Pacific Whaling Company) and a port was established on San Pedro, with catcher boats and a land station known as "A/S Pacific."
 August managed the A/S Pacific from 1909 until 1913 when whaling operations on Isla San Pedro came to a close.

 Articles from the time suggest a good relationship was formed between the A/S Pacific and the local Chilean community, as there were many locals employed at the land station.

+Reception

-A local journalist invited to visit San Pedro wrote that, “the small port of San Pedro is composed mainly by the whaling station and its installations, it is a very scenic place and its configuration resemble the mouth of a dog,” and that the installations were “splendid.”
-He described the afternoon spent on San Pedro as “very pleasing.”
+A local journalist invited to visit San Pedro wrote that “the small port of San Pedro is composed mainly by the whaling station and its installations, it is a very scenic place and its configuration resemble the mouth of a dog,” and that the installations were “splendid”.
+He described the afternoon spent on San Pedro as “very pleasing”.